junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The sky still looks the same when he wakes.
 Cas doesn't seem to have moved an inch.
 Somehow he does feel better -- his body not so tense, his mind beginning to get back online.

 Dean sits up slowly, glancing at the creature he named Cas from the corner of his eyes.
-That thing is doing the same, as if took his comment about "don't stare" seriously.
+That thing is doing the same, as if it took his comment about "don't stare" seriously.

 "Hey," Dean says.
 It meets his eyes immediately.
 Dean can't help feeling the tips of his lips lifting slightly -- a facsimile of a smile that has never been there since he came downstairs.